A Time Line of the American Civil War

 November 19, 1863- Dedication of the Soldiers' National Cemetery at Gettysburg.
 President Abraham Lincoln delivers the Gettysburg Address.

 November 23-25, 1863- The Battle for Chattanooga.
-Union forces break the Confederate siege of the city in successive attacks.
-The most notable event is the storming of Lookout Mountain on November 24 and Battle of Missionary Ridge the following day.
-The decisive Union victory sends the Confederate Army south into Georgia where General Bragg reorganizes his forces before resigning from command on November 30.
+Union forces break the Confederate siege in successive attacks.
+If more was the storming of Lookout Mountain on November 24 and Battle of Missionary Ridge on the 25th.
+The decisive Union victory sends the Confederate Army south into Georgia where General Bragg reorganizes his forces thens on November 30.

 November 26-December 1, 1863- The Mine Run Campaign.
 Meade's Army of the Potomac marches against Lee's Army of Northern Virginia south of the Rapidan River, east of Orange Court House.
 Lee throws up a line of defenses along the banks of Mine Run Creek.
 After several days of probing the defenses, Meade withdraws north of the Rapidan and goes into winter quarters.